-Cortisol has many functions in the human body, such as controlling stress response, blood glucose levels, inflammatory responses, and blood pressure.
+Cortisol has many functions in the human body, such as mediating the stress response, regulating metabolism, the inflammatory response, and immune function .

 Stress response: The human body is continually responding to internal and external stressors.
 The body processes the stressful information and elicits a response depending on the degree of threat.
-The bodies autonomic nervous system is broken down into the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
+The body's autonomic nervous system is broken down into the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
 In times of stress, the SNS gets activated.
 The SNS is responsible for the fight or flight response, which causes a cascade of hormonal and physiological responses.
 The amygdala is responsible for processing fear, arousal, and emotional stimuli to determine the appropriate response.
-If necessary, the amygdala sends a stress signal to the hypothalamus.
-The hypothalamus activates the SNS, and the adrenal glands release a surge of catecholamines, like epinephrine; this causes tachycardia, hypertension, diaphoresis, increase in respiratory rate and an increase in blood glucose.
+If necessary, the amygdala sends a stress signal to the hypothalamus .
+The hypothalamus subsequently activates the SNS, and the adrenal glands release a surge of catecholamines, such as epinephrine.
+This results in effects such as increased heart rate and respiratory rate.
 As the body continues to perceive the stimuli as a threat, the hypothalamus activates the HPA axis.
 Cortisol is released from the adrenal cortex and allows the body to continue to stay on high alert.
-When the threat passes, the parasympathetic nervous system reduces the SNS response.
+Acutely, cortisol’s catabolic mechanisms provide energy to the body .

 Steroid hormones, such as cortisol, are primary messengers.
 They can cross the cytoplasmic membrane because of their fat-soluble properties.
 Cell membranes are composed of phospholipid bilayers; these prevent fat-insoluble molecules from passing through.
 Once cortisol passes through the cell membrane and enters into the cell, it binds to specific receptors in the cytoplasm.
 In the absence of cortisol, the glucocorticoid receptor binds to an Hsp90 chaperone protein in the cytosol.
 The binding of cortisol to the glucocorticoid receptor dissociates the Hsp90.
 The cortisol-receptor complex then enters the nucleus of the cell and affects gene transcription.